gluster/gluster-kubernetes/ansible/README.md

 # Ansible Deployment

 Ansible can help streamline the deployment of **gluster-kubernetes** to an existing OpenShift or Kubernetes cluster.
-The ansible `deploy.yaml` playbook does this by installing the required package dependencies, loading the required kernel modules, and running the `gk-deploy` script.
-If you do not already have a working cluster with storage added to the nodes, please refer back to the main documenation.
+The ansible `deploy.yaml` playbook does this by automating the [Setup Guide](../docs/setup-guide.md) which includes installing the required package dependencies, loading the required kernel modules, and running the `gk-deploy` script.
+It is suggested to read through the [Setup Guide](../docs/setup-guide.md) to be familiar with the deployment procedure.

-## Supported Deployments
+## Supported Clusters

-Currently, the following Operating Systems are supported:
+Both Kubernetes and OpenShift clusters are supported.
+Currently, the ansilbe playbooks support the following Operating Systems:

 - Ubuntu 16.04

+You will also need storage added to your nodes as [documented](../docs/setup-guide.md#infrastructure-requirements).

 ## Setup